JeanBaptisteServais/Jojo-detector-/README.md

 Here we dont want the accuraccy, we just want the form for the next steps.
-For apply a threshold filter who's bynarize the picture, who's make the picture in black and white and give us the form of the object (here the spoon'll only white and the background only black.)
+For apply a threshold filter who's bynarize the picture, who's make the picture in black and white and give us the form of the object (here the spoon'll only white and the background only black).
+If you want you can check car detection who's use maybe an ok remove background for cars !

 <p align="left">
 <img width="200" height="200" src="https://user-images.githubusercontent.com/54853371/67644702-2bc54c00-f924-11e9-81de-ca7e3b34e6ea.png"> <em>Here it's the best case we can have.
 Sometime the treatment destroy the picture... </em>